-We published our annual impact report in Q4 2023.
-It aims to convey the environmental and social outcomes delivered by the companies we invested in during 2022.
+We published our second global impact equity report in Q4 2023.
+It aims to convey the environmental and social outcomes delivered by the companies in which we invested in our Global Impact Equity Strategy during 2022.

 In our annual report, we report on how each investment aligns with our proprietary impact pillars and sub-pillars as well as the United Nations Sustainable Development Goals (UN SDGs).
 From a measurability standpoint, we report on outcomes at the company level, based on key performance indicators.
 Furthermore, we provide several stock case studies, in which we discuss what we are monitoring to improve measurement and/or track the company's progress toward its impact goal.